ansh25306/java-expense-tracker/README.md

 A console-based personal expense management application developed using Java.

-## Overview
+## Project Overview

-The Java Expense Tracker allows users to record, manage, and analyze their daily expenses.
+The Java Expense Tracker is a Java project designed to help users record, view, search, and manage their daily expenses.
+The project uses Object-Oriented Programming concepts and a menu-driven interface.

 ## Features

-* Add expenses
+* Add a new expense
 * View all expenses
 * Calculate total expenses
 * Search expenses by category
-* Category-wise expense summary
+* View category-wise expense summary
-* Monthly expense calculation
+* Calculate monthly expenses
-* Set monthly budget
+* Set a monthly budget
-* Budget status and warning
+* Check budget status
-* Delete expenses
+* Delete an expense
+* Exit the application

 ## Technologies Used